openxpki/openxpki/doc/reference/configuration/realm.rst

     Anonymous:
         type: Anonymous
-        label: Anonymous
+        # the verbose name is shown in the UI
+        name: Guest User

     System:
         type: Anonymous
-        label: System
         role: System

 If no role is provided, you get the anonymous role. **Do never set any other role than system, unless you exactly know what you are doing!**

 **x509 based authentication**

-*X509Client* uses the SSL client authentication feature of apache/mod_ssl.
+*X509* uses the SSL client authentication feature of apache/mod_ssl.
 It passes the signer certificate to a validation function that cryptographically checks the chain and tests the chain against a list of trusted anchors.

 The configuration is the same for both handlers (apart from the class name)::

     Certificate:
-        type: ClientX509
+        type: X509
-        label: Certificate
-        description: I18N_OPENXPKI_CONFIG_AUTH_HANDLER_DESCRIPTION_CERTIFICATE_WEBSERVER
         role: User
         realm: democa

 Please check `perldoc OpenXPKI::Server::Authentication::X509` for details.
-The *ChallengeX509* handler is no longer supported due to missing APIs in modern browsers.

 **Password database handler**